Dafeman/muenergia/README.md

    1. Attach the sensor hub to BoosterPack 1, if you are using a Tiva C Series TM4C1294 Connected LaunchPad Evaluation Kit.
    2. Open Energia GUI and select **muenergia.ino** within the **muenergia** directory.
    3. Select the appropriate board configuration and upload the program.

+μEnergia framework consists:

+1. Template.h
+2. Framework.h
+3. Config.h
+4. Framework.cpp
+5. FrameworkDebug.cpp
+6. Config.cpp

+We have also used the framework on: **MSP-EXP430G2 LaunchPad**.

 ###### User Guide